anoma/nspec/docs/arch/node/engines/encryption_behaviour.juvix.md

   in
   case GuardOutput.actionLabel out of {
     | DoEncrypt data externalIdentity' useReadsFor :=
-        case GuardOutput.matchedArgs out of {
+        case GuardOutput.actionArgs out of {
           | (ReplyTo (some whoAsked) _) :: _ :=
               case useReadsFor of {
                 | false :=